yaheya/bedrock-chat/docs/AGENT.md

 To develop your own custom tools for the Agent, follow these guidelines:

-- Create a new class that inherits from the `BaseTool` class.
-Although the interface is compatible with LangChain, this sample implementation provides its own `BaseTool` class, which you should inherit from ([source](../backend/app/agents/tools/base.py)).
+- Create a new class that inherits from the `AgentTool` class.
+Although the interface is compatible with LangChain, this sample implementation provides its own `AgentTool` class, which you should inherit from ([source](../backend/app/agents/tools/agent_tool.py)).

 - Refer to the sample implementation of a [BMI calculation tool](../examples/agents/tools/bmi/bmi.py).
 This example demonstrates how to create a tool that calculates the Body Mass Index (BMI) based on user input.